conorfabian/LeetCode/0049-group-anagrams/README.md

+**Implementation Note:** Use a hash map where the key is the sorted characters of each string (anagrams will have the same sorted key) and the value is a list of all strings that share that key.
+Iterate through all strings, sort each one to create the key, and group them accordingly.

+**Time Complexity:** O(n * k log k) - where n is the number of strings and k is the maximum length of a string (due to sorting each string)
+**Space Complexity:** O(n * k) - hash map storage for all strings

+---

 <h2><a href="https://leetcode.com/problems/group-anagrams">49.
 Group Anagrams</a></h2><h3>Medium</h3><hr><p>Given an array of strings <code>strs</code>, group the <span data-keyword="anagram">anagrams</span> together.
 You can return the answer in <strong>any order</strong>.</p>

 <p>&nbsp;</p>